 The Election Committee coordinates and administers an annual election process for IACA Executive Board positions in a fair and impartial manner consistent with the IACA Bylaws and detailed guidelines set forth by the committee.

 The Membership Committee helps process new and renewing IACA memberships, keeps the membership database current and organized, and otherwise helps the Vice President of Membership with his duties.
 The committee’s efforts in 2018 and 2019 helped manage a record-high volume of members and process applications and renewals swiftly and efficiently.
 In early 2019, the committee had to adjust operations to accommodate a new web site, database, and commerce system.

 The Mentoring Program pairs new members with veteran members who can provide advice on topics like skill development, better integration within the agency, dealing with difficult co-workers, and designing quality crime analysis products.
 The Mentoring Committee in 2019 finally recruited enough mentors to pair with its list of mentees.
 They worked with the Educational and Student Affairs Committee to establish a mentoring program specific to students and began a systematic process of surveying mentors and mentees about their experiences.

-The Technology Director manages the IACA’s technology products, including the web site, social media presence, and telecommunications.
-Acts as a liaison to all other committees for their technology needs.
-This web site is the primary responsibility of the Technology Director, and it includes both programming and content development.
-This team also moderates the ListServe/Discussion Forum, Announce List and the IACA GIS Portal, ensuring that they keep in compliance with the guidelines.
+The Technology Director manages the IACA’s technology products, including the website, social media presence, and telecommunications.
+The committee acts as a liaison to all other committees for their technology needs.
+This website is the primary responsibility of the Technology Director, and it includes both programming and content development.
+This team also manages the IACA GIS Portal.

 Manny San Pedro